Beauty Hacks You Can Do in Less Than One Minute

 A: Try dabbing a bit of red or orange lipstick under your eyes before applying concealer.
 It neutralizes the darkness and makes you look awake AF.
 Just blend well to avoid clown vibes.

-Pick one or two that fit your skin, your schedule, and your tolerance for effort.
-The rest are here when you need them.
 These are just small shortcuts that help on days when you want to feel a little more put together without turning it into a whole project.

 So, what's your secret go-to beauty hack when you're in a pinch?
 I'd love to hear your ideas in the comments!
 Don't forget to sign up for my newsletter to get the latest tips and trends straight to your inbox.